 A successful export and import of the database requires all these changes.

-update sysglobalconfiguration set value = 'SQLAZURE' where name = 'BACKENDDB' update sysglobalconfiguration set value = 1 where name = 'TEMPTABLEINAXDB' drop procedure if exists XU_DisableEnableNonClusteredIndexes drop procedure if exists SP_ConfigureTablesForChangeTracking drop procedure if exists SP_ConfigureTablesForChangeTracking_V2 drop schema [NT AUTHORITY\NETWORK SERVICE] drop user [NT AUTHORITY\NETWORK SERVICE] drop user axdbadmin drop user axdeployuser drop user axmrruntimeuser drop user axretaildatasyncuser drop user axretailruntimeuser drop user axdeployextuser -- Clear encrypted hardware profile merchant properties update dbo.RETAILHARDWAREPROFILE set SECUREMERCHANTPROPERTIES = null where SECUREMERCHANTPROPERTIES is not null
+update sysglobalconfiguration set value = 'SQLAZURE' where name = 'BACKENDDB' update sysglobalconfiguration set value = 1 where name = 'TEMPTABLEINAXDB' drop procedure if exists XU_DisableEnableNonClusteredIndexes drop procedure if exists SP_ConfigureTablesForChangeTracking drop procedure if exists SP_ConfigureTablesForChangeTracking_V2 drop schema [NT AUTHORITY\NETWORK SERVICE] drop user [NT AUTHORITY\NETWORK SERVICE] drop user axdbadmin drop user axdeployuser drop user axmrruntimeuser drop user axretaildatasyncuser drop user axretailruntimeuser drop user axdeployextuser --Tidy up the batch server config from the previous environment DELETE FROM SYSSERVERCONFIG --Tidy up server sessions from the previous environment DELETE FROM SYSSERVERSESSIONS --Tidy up printers from the previous environment DELETE FROM SYSCORPNETPRINTERS --Tidy up client sessions from the previous environment DELETE FROM SYSCLIENTSESSIONS --Tidy up batch sessions from the previous environment DELETE FROM BATCHSERVERCONFIG --Tidy up batch server to batch group relation table DELETE FROM BATCHSERVERGROUP -- Clear encrypted hardware profile merchant properties update dbo.RETAILHARDWAREPROFILE set SECUREMERCHANTPROPERTIES = null where SECUREMERCHANTPROPERTIES is not null

 Export the database from SQL Server